sachinraja/rodemirror/README.md

   )
 }
 ```

-The `useCallback` is for the same reason as the `useMemo`, but for the `onUpdate` function.
-It prevents a recreation of state and view on each render.

 WARNING: Do **not** pass in a controlled value to the `CodeMirror` value prop.
 This **will** update the entire document on each update and **will** break the editor.
 If you want to update the value from a state, you can separate the reading and writing values.